GUIDE Guide to Bathing in Japan Become an expert in Japanese bathing etiquette

 - Bring a hair elastic and tie up your hair before entering the bath

 - Tattoos are prohibited in most hot springs but allowed in most public baths

 Japanese bathing culture is focused on onsen and sento.
 And while you might speak of them together, they are not the same thing.

 An onsen is a hot spring bath that uses mineral-rich water from deep below the earth.
 Onsen waters have numerous medicinal benefits, and locals will travel far to enjoy a specific water source.

-A sento is a public bathhouse that uses standard water.
+A sento is a public bathhouse.
 Each neighborhood has one, and traditionally, families visit them on a regular basis.
 Sento have a long history in the community as a place of interaction and bonding.

 Bathing etiquette—the basics

 Most facilities have separate baths for male and female guests.
 In these facilities, remove all clothing before entering.
 A few facilities will have shared baths, and in these places, a swimsuit is required.